cityofaustin/Residential-Permitting/index.md

   - name: Glossary
     description: Not sure what something means?
 Take a look in our glossary of terms.
     link: /resources/glossary
-  - name: Expired Permits
+  - name: Express Permits
-    description: Can we have a link to the expired permits page?
+    description: Some projects are simple enough that they qualify for express permits.
-    link: /resources/expired-permits
+    link: /resources/express-permits
 ---